ixy-languages/ixy.swift/performance/README.md

 The debug flame graph shown above contains all functions without any compiler optimizations.
 Here, most time is spent in arbitrary functions like integer conversions and memory access with masks applied (for example when checking if a packet descriptor is done).
 Therefore, C-implementations were introduced for this "bottleneck" functions.
 Switching between the two versions is done using compiler flags, so no additional code is executed when running the application.

 The following measures are all for running the normal forward code with two devices, but only using the stats from one, as they are always 1/2 of the complete Mpps.
-When using the C stand-ins in the debug build, ~0.41 Mpps are sent, for the release build it's 1.11 Mpps.
+When using the C stand-ins in the debug build, ~0.32 Mpps are sent, for the release build it's 2.37 Mpps.
 However, the normal swift release build is still faster.

 Another performance improvement in the C version was due to a batch cleanup of old transmit descriptors, which was subsequently implemented in the swift version.
-This version performed best in release mode, but similar to the normal version in debug mode.
+This version performed best in release mode.

-Combining both, the C stand-ins and the batch transmit cleanup, the debug version is somehow slower than just the C stand-in, but faster than the batch TX version.
+Combining both, the C stand-ins and the batch transmit cleanup, the debug version is faster than its other versions.
 In release configuration, the performance is between only the batch tx cleanup and the C stand in version.

 ![Version comparison](versions.png)